About Japanese beetle traps

 One way to find out whether you’ll be having a Japanese beetle problem is to survey your lawn for grubs.
 The best time to do this is in August.
 At this point, most of the eggs should have hatched, and the grubs will be about an inch long.

 If you have brown or dead areas in your lawn, check that area for grubs.
 If grubs are found, this area of your yard should be treated.
 However, the density of grubs can vary widely in a small space.
-Therefore, you want to take several samples from random locations to get a better idea of where you’ll need to treat for grubs.

 - To survey for grubs, use this method and calculation provided by the USDA’s Managing the Japanese Beetle: A Homeowner’s Handbook